Knicks vs. Hawks odds, prediction, time: 2026 NBA playoff picks, Game 2 best bets by proven model

 The New York Knicks will look to protect home court, again, when they host the Atlanta Hawks on Monday in Game 2 of their NBA playoffs 2026 first-round series.
 The East's No. 3 seed, New York (53-29) defeated the sixth-seeded Hawks (46-36), 113-102, in Saturday's Game 1.
 New York's now won six of its last seven, while Atlanta has dropped four of its last five.Onyeka Okongwu (knee) is questionable for Atlanta.

 Tipoff is at 8 p.m.
 ET at Madison Square Garden in New York City.
-The Knicks are 10-5 all-time versus the Hawks in the NBA postseason.
-The latest Hawks vs. Knicks odds from FanDuel Sportsbook have New York as the 5.5-point favorite, while the over/under for total points scored is 216.5.
+The latest Hawks vs. Knicks odds from FanDuel Sportsbook have New York as the 6.5-point favorite, while the over/under for total points scored is 217.5.
 Before making any Knicks vs. Hawks picks, check out the Hawks vs. Knicks predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the 2026 NBA playoffs on a sizzling 23-9 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.